promi/mumble-pluginbot-plusplus/README.md

 - Connection to a Mumble server
 - Auto moving to a channel after connect
 - Some simple chat commands such as ".help"
-- FIFO reading / OPUS encoding / Streaming (in theory, can't be tested at this stage)
+- FIFO reading / OPUS encoding / Streaming
+- Some plugins (Messages and MPD plugins are currently under development)

 What doesn't work:

 - Some chat commands don't work
-- Plugins
+- Most plugins
 - CELT support
 - Portaudio support
 - WAV reading / writing